Uranium(III) hydride: Hydrogen gas reaction

 Bulk uranium metal crumbles into a fine powder during the course of the reaction.

 The process is reminiscent of hydrogen embrittlement but uranium hydride is not an interstitial compound.
 Instead, according to X-ray crystallography, each uranium atom is surrounded by 12 atoms of hydrogen (defect perovskite structure).
 Each hydrogen atom occupies a large tetrahedral hole in the lattice.
 The density of hydrogen in uranium hydride is approximately the same as in liquid water or in liquid hydrogen.
-The U-H-U linkage through a hydrogen atom is present in the structure.
+The U\sH\sU linkage through a hydrogen atom is present in the structure.

 Water reaction

 Uranium hydride forms when uranium metal (e.g. in Magnox fuel with corroded cladding) becomes exposed to water or steam, with uranium dioxide as byproduct: